Toothpaste6/pwmTests/README.md

 This code is simply testing ground with pwm, rising and falling edges, and GPIO

+To use: Download folder and flash to arduino

 Original code written for LAB4 Umass ECE231 Spring 2024